 - Approved by the Food and Drug Administration.
-(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.); - -- or -- supported by certain reference books.
-(These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, and the USPDI or its successor; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.)
+(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.); - -- or -- supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-The Drug Guide includes both brand-name and generic drugs
+The Drug Guide includes both brand name and generic drugs

-A generic drug is a prescription drug that has the same active ingredients as the brand-name drug.
-Generally, it works just as well as the brand-name drug and usually costs less.
-There are generic drug substitutes available for many brand-name drugs.
+A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
+Generally, it works just as well as the brand name drug and usually costs less.
+There are generic drug substitutes available for many brand name drugs.